 - Methyl bromide

-Formaldehyde: Generally 1-liter commercial formaldehyde should be mixed with 50 liters of water.
+Formaldehyde: Generally, you should mix 1-liter commercial formaldehyde with 50 liters of water.
 Each 1 square meter of seedbed needs 12 liters of the mixture of formaldehyde and water.

-I believe this article will help the gardeners who are facing the problem of how to sterilize large amounts of soil the seedbed.
+I believe this article will help the gardeners who are facing the problem of seedbed soil sterilization.